 Q: So you mean that they’re working within the consulate and within the UN not as diplomats but as intelligence officers?

 AMB: Both.
-As was stated by the State Department earlier today in a phone call by Assistant Secretary Wes Mitchell, he mentioned the number of intelligence operatives within the United States, therefore a decision was made to take that number down substantially to protect American people, and that’s a combination of intelligence officers both in the bilateral mission in Washington and also within the United Nations.
+As was stated by the State Department earlier today in a phone call by Senior State Department Official, he mentioned the number of intelligence operatives within the United States, therefore a decision was made to take that number down substantially to protect American people, and that’s a combination of intelligence officers both in the bilateral mission in Washington and also within the United Nations.
 The United Nations process is a little bit different than simply the Vienna Convention that governs bilateral expulsions, and that is notification of the United Nations and of course a very rigorous evidentiary-based approach.

 Q: Was it somehow coordinated with the United Nations Secretary General?